 Mediation is particularly well suited to a situation such as this.
 You can get to the root of the problem and figure out an answer that suits your situation.
 You decide, not a judge.

 Based on her experience mediating these kinds of cases Ms. Kandell wrote a chapter in Mediation for Estate Planners: Managing Family Conflict, published by the ABA in 2016.
-We were selected for the Baltimore City Orphans Court mediation pilot and are also on the roster for the Baltimore County Orphans Court mediation program.
+We were selected for the Baltimore City Orphans Court mediation pilot and are also on the roster for the Baltimore and Prince George’s County Orphans Court mediation programs.
 Having previously practiced law in the trusts and estates field we understand the legal issues that can arise in these cases.

 Here is one of the numerous articles we’ve written about these sensitive topics in our blog.